mediastudiespress/organization/operations/policies/peer_review_policy.md

 Manuscripts are first reviewed by the director, to assess scholarly quality and suitability for the press.

 Authors that pass this first round of review are consulted about their peer review preferences.
-The default option is a **double-bind review** by at least two subject experts.
+The default option is a **double-blind review** by at least two subject experts.
 Authors may select from other, more open options:

 * **signed review**, in which the (two or more) reviewers sign their comments and may continue to consult with authors through the revision process